aZamuel/ROS2-VLA_Bridge/README.md

 * Now you can start all nodes (when robot is available!):
 ros2 launch vla_client launch_all.launch.py robot_ip:=172.16.0.2

-* Manually start nodes with (each In a new Terminal):
+* Or manually start nodes with (each In a new Terminal):
 ros2 run vla_client vla_bridge_node
 ros2 run realsense2_camera realsense2_camera_node
 ros2 launch franka_bringup multimode_franka.launch.py robot_ip_1:=172.16.0.2